Freelancer vs. Independent Contractor: What’s the Difference?

 Female professional talking on her cellphone

-The gig economy has been on a steady rise, with an estimated 70.4 million in the U.S. now doing some type of freelancing.
-Freelance income tops $1.3 trillion and shows no sign of slowing down.
+The gig economy has been on a steady rise, with an estimated 76.4 million people in the U.S. now doing some type of freelancing.
+Freelancing contributed an estimated $1.27 trillion in annual earnings to the U.S. economy in 2023 and shows no sign of slowing down.

 Freelance and independent contract work is alluring to employees because of the associated freedom and flexibility.
 Freelancers can set their own hours, be their own boss, and even tack it onto an existing full-time job to make a side income.